borg286/sevtech/README.md

 ![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_10.png)![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_11.png)

-* Make a stone bucket and place in a table, then melt 2 clay and pour to make a bucket cast.
+* Make a stone bucket and place in a table, then melt 2 gold or clay and pour to make a bucket cast.
 Pouring 3 iron gives you a bucket.
 Use gold instead of clay if you think you'll need more buckets.(the watering can consumes the bucket in its recipe)

 ## The Between Lands